wsilva/argo-cd/docs/user-guide/commands/argocd_proj_allow-namespace-resource.md

 ## argocd proj allow-namespace-resource

-Removes a namespaced API resource from the blacklist or add a namespaced API resource to the whitelist
+Removes a namespaced API resource from the blocklist or add a namespaced API resource to the allowlist

 ### Synopsis

-Removes a namespaced API resource from the blacklist or add a namespaced API resource to the whitelist
+Removes a namespaced API resource from the blocklist or add a namespaced API resource to the allowlist

 ```
 argocd proj allow-namespace-resource PROJECT GROUP KIND [flags]